 Q. After I complete a school, how much time do I have to take the exam before having to complete the school again?

 Ans.
 As long as you have successfully completed the school, it will always be valid.
 However, if you complete a school and subsequently fail the exam for the school a total of 3 consecutive times, you will be required to complete the school again.

 Q. If I did not receive my renewal form or did not receive it in time, do I have to pay a late fee once I renew my certification?

-Q. Can I check on my grade for an exam by calling the Technical Assistance and Certification staff?
+Q. Can I check on my grade for an exam by calling the Operator Certification staff?